SHRINIVASH-2003/IT-Service-Desk-Dashboard/README.md

 2. Open `IT_Service_Desk_Dashboard.pbix` in **Power BI Desktop** (free download from Microsoft).
 3. If connected to a live data source, update the data source credentials/connection under **Home → Transform Data → Data Source Settings**.
 4. Use the **Quarter** and **Region** slicers to filter the report interactively.

-> 🔒 Note: If the dashboard uses sample/demo data, no additional setup is required — it will open and render as-is.

 ---